 A pilgrimage to the core of Greek civilisation

-As you stand in the centre of this historic holy place, you’re bound to feel awe simply imagining how the Delians and their sanctuary could have the impact that they did.
-Take a good look.
-Spread out around you are the most famous monuments: the House of the Naxians, the Temple of Artemis, the Pythion, the House of Dionysos and the ancient theatre, the homes of the Delians and the Temple of Isis.
+As you stand in the centre of this historic place, you can feel how the Delians felt about their sanctuary.
+Spread out around you are the island’s legendary monuments: the House of the Naxians, Temple of Artemis, Pythion, House of Dionysos and the ancient theatre, homes of the Delians and Temple of Isis.

 There’s the Terrace of the Lions, with five of the marble lions that guarded the Sacred Palm that Leto, Apollo’s mother, held onto when she gave birth to the god of light.
 You are at the heart of the ancient cosmos.

-One of the world’s finest collections of ancient Greek sculpture awaits you here.
-Since its inauguration in 1904, it has been among the most important in Greece.
-Its nine rooms house sculptures, mosaics, pottery, inscriptions, jewellery, funerary statuary and gravestones.
+One of the world’s finest collections of ancient Greek sculpture awaits you at Delos’ Archaeological Museum.
+Since its inauguration in 1904, it has been among the most important museums in Greece.
+Its nine rooms house sculptures, mosaics, pottery, inscriptions, jewellery, a funerary statuary and gravestones.
 Look for the torso of the Archaic kouros from the Sanctuary of Apollo, the statues of Dioskourides and Cleopatra, as well as Boreas, abducting the nymph Oreithia.

 The Temple οf Isis

-Inside, you’ll find the statue of Isis, patron goddess of sailors, and one of the most significant attractions on the island.
+Within the Temple of Isis, you’ll find the statue of the goddess of sailors, and one of the most significant attractions on the island.
 The site stands out among temples to other foreign gods and can be found in the foothills of Mt Kynthos.

 Originally made of wood, it was replaced by the stone structure seen today in the third century BC.
-It could hold 5,000 spectators in all and the entire area has archaeological remains, private dwellings from the time of Kleopatra and Dioscorides.
+It could hold 5,000 spectators and the entire area has archaeological remains, including private dwellings from the time of Cleopatra and Dioscorides.